History of Pilates

 Joseph combined exercises and methods from a large number of exercise methods such as yoga, Zen, boxing, gymnastics, circus training, weight training and more, and went on to even model for anatomy charts.

 In the 1920’s it is said that he went on to assist with the rehabilitation of injured prisoners during the first World War, where he used springs from hospital beds to facilitate exercise in rehabilitation.
 After the war, he then developed machines that would resist one’s movements in order to facilitate the inner muscles to work against it, enabling for one to concentrate on the technique of the movements.
 This is where today, like in our studio, we see the birth of Reformer and Trapeze beds within Pilates.

-In more recent times, Pilates exercises were examined and it has been found that a large number of his exercises could be modified and relate to the improvement of posture, strength, flexibility, and in particular, address back pain and other musculoskeletal dysfunctions.
+In more recent times, Pilates exercises have been examined and modified to relate to the improvement of posture, strength, flexibility, and in particular, address back pain and other musculoskeletal dysfunctions.